-- Theories (12 hrs.): IT 500, EPFR 501, 506a or 506b, 515.

-- Methods (9 hrs.): IT 510, IT 530, IT 585

-- Tools and Technologies (9 hrs.): IT 430, IT 486 and 3 hours of electives selected from Instructional Technology courses, or other courses across the university.

-- Design Studio (6 hrs.): IT 592 (3 hrs), and IT 598 (3 hrs.) or IT 599 (3 hrs.)

-EXIT REQUIREMENTS

-Students must successfully complete 3 juried presentations and Design Studio requirements.
-All candidates must present an oral defense of an electronic portfolio summarizing Design Studio or Field Experience activities.

-POST-BACCALAUREATE CERTIFICATE

-WEB-BASED LEARNING

-The web-based learning certificate offers current and future instructional design professionals in business and industry an opportunity to gain expertise in the area of designing and developing web-based learning environments.
-The curriculum combines a study of instructional systems design with web-based multimedia technologies.
-Through completing this web-based curriculum, most students will have advanced knowledge and skills necessary for designing and developing web-based learning and interactive multimedia products.

-ADMISSION

-The general requirements for admission and retention are the same as for the Graduate School.
-In addition to these requirements, applicants must submit scores received on either the Miller Analogies Test (MAT) or the Graduate Record

-Examinations (GRE).
-Applicants may arrange for an appeal interview with the Admissions Committee if admission is denied.

-PROGRAM OF STUDY

-The post-baccalaureate certificate program requires the completion of 18 hours of online course work, which consists of the following required classes:

-Principles of Instructional Technology (IT 500)

-Instructional Systems Design (IT 510)

-Performance Technology (IT 520)

-Managing Instructional Development (IT 530)

-Distance Education (IT 540)

-Design of Interactive Learning Environments (IT 580)

-EXIT REQUIREMENTS

-The student must successfully complete the program of study, with at least a grade of B in each course.

-KINESIOLOGY

-Contact: Graduate Program Director

-MASTER OF SCIENCE IN EDUCATION

-The Department of Kinesiology and Health Education offers a program of study leading to the Master of Science in Education degree with a major in kinesiology.
+For domestic classified status, the deadline is approximately a month before the start of classes (Definite dates are on the application itself).
+International students, please see the FAQs #16 for your deadline.
+NOTE: If you are a new graduate student and you intend to apply for a Competitive Graduate Award (CGA), the deadline for having all of your application materials turned in moves up to January 15th.
+If you apply for the CGA but your SIUE application is incomplete, your application for the Competitive Graduate Award will be removed from consideration.
+MASTER OF SCIENCE IN EDUCATION The Department of Kinesiology and Health Education offers a program of study leading to the Master of Science in Education degree with a major in kinesiology.
 Within the degree program five emphases are available.
 The Exercise Physiology option is designed to prepare students for careers in scientifically-based exercise programs of research, health maintenance, cardiovascular risk identification, and rehabilitation; the Pedagogy option is designed for students interested in the analytic study of teaching and/or curriculum development in physical education.
 It serves primarily those teaching in area public schools who wish to pursue advanced study to enhance their teaching qualifications.
 The Sport and Exercise Behavior option is designed for individuals interested in the relationship between psychosocial variables and physical activity.
 This area will appeal to individuals wishing to pursue careers in coaching, teaching, fitness/wellness, and rehabilitation.
 The Sport Management option is designed to prepare students with management skills for careers as athletic directors or physical education department heads in public schools or community colleges or as administrators in the burgeoning sport industry, including professional and amateur sport organizations and corporate settings.
 The Special Physical Education option is designed for students interested in the analytic study of teaching and/or curricular development related to providing physical activity for individuals with disabilities.
 The degree is designed to meet the needs of graduate students with and without teaching backgrounds.

-ADMISSION

-Selection for admission is determined by the graduate faculty in kinesiology in the Department of Kinesiology and Health Education.
+ADMISSION Selection for admission is determined by the graduate faculty in kinesiology in the Department of Kinesiology and Health Education.
 In addition to Graduate School admission standards, program admission criteria include grade point average achieved in previous professional preparation, experience, communication skills, and recommendations from professional associates indicating the applicant's competency and interest in the discipline and the related professions.
 Applicants must have an undergraduate grade point average of at least 2.75 (A=4.0).
 Only courses in which the student earned a grade of "B" or better will be considered for transfer credit.
 Admission may be granted to applicants who have a bachelor's degree and meet the aforementioned criteria, although any prerequisites necessary to study in a particular emphasis are at the discretion of the program adviser.

-PROGRAM OF STUDY

-A non-thesis plan of study is available for the Pedagogy option, the Sport Management option, and the Special Physical Education Option.
+PROGRAM OF STUDY A non-thesis plan of study is available for the Pedagogy option, the Sport Management option, and the Special Physical Education Option.
 Both a thesis and non-thesis plan of study are available for the Exercise Physiology and Sport and Exercise Behavior options.

-Pedagogy Option: (33 hours)

-General professional core (9 hours): EPFR 501, 520 or 521, 515.
+Pedagogy Option: (33 hours) General professional core (9 hours): EPFR 501, 520 or 521, 515.
 Required Courses (21 hours): KIN 499, 510, 515, 520, 530, 535, 552 or 500.
 Electives: (3 hours).